Many people are asking can you reuse coffee grounds to make a second or third cup of coffee.

 There are very little to no coffee soluble solids left in the old grounds, and thus reusing coffee grounds is simply not going to result in a cup of coffee that has much flavor when compared to using fresh grounds.

-If there is flavor left in them, you need to have a look at your brewing technique and why you are not extracting them first time round and leaving them in your grounds.
+If there is flavor left in them, you need to take a look at your brewing technique and why you are not extracting them first time round and leaving them in your grounds.

 Note: It is good practice every now and again to make a second cup from your fresh grounds to test if your coffee maker or your brewing technique is extracting all the flavors first time round.